Character encodings in HTML

 - Monitor and test your website's appearance and functionality in search engine result pages to identify any rendering or display issues caused by character encoding.

 Security concerns related to character encodings

 There are security concerns related to character encodings in HTML, particularly when it comes to cross-site scripting (XSS) attacks.
 XSS attacks occur when malicious actors inject and execute unauthorized scripts within web pages, targeting unsuspecting users.

-Character encodings can be leveraged in XSS attacks in the following ways:
+Character encodings can be utilized in XSS attacks in the following ways:

 Attackers may attempt to bypass input validation and filtering mechanisms by using different character encodings.
 By encoding special characters or injecting malicious code using different encodings, they can try to evade detection and execute their payload.

 Encoding transformations can be exploited by attackers to obfuscate their malicious scripts.
 By using various character encoding techniques, such as URL encoding, Unicode encoding, or HTML entity encoding, they can hide or alter the appearance of their script to deceive security filters and browsers.